w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Azure IoT Hub
 - **Support for Asynchronous Actions**: No
 - **Description**: Azure IoT Hub does not have a built-in concept for asynchronous actions.
 It supports direct methods, which are synchronous and do not allow for monitoring or cancelling.
-However, it does support device twins, which can be used to manage the state of devices, but this is more about state management rather than executing actions.
+However, it does support device twins, which can be used to manage the state of devices, but this is more about state management than execution of actions.
 - **Support for queue**: No
 - **Reference**: [Azure IoT Hub Direct Methods](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods)